tsackton/taelgar/Gazetteer/Greater Dunmar/Dunmari Basin/Hall of Stories.md

 >[!info]+ Information
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% Tim: This seems pretty good to me; tagged status/tim in case you want to add anything %%

 The Hall of Stories is a a large structure, part of the [[Monastery of Bhishma]], that houses the stories of the Dunmari.